Anthony Montgomery

-Anthony Dwayne Montgomery (born June 2, 1971) is an American film and television actor, as well as graphic novelist.
-He is best known for his portrayal of Ensign Travis Mayweather on the UPN science fiction television series Star Trek: Enterprise (the fifth live-action series in the Star Trek franchise).
+Anthony Dwayne Montgomery (born June 2, 1971) is an American actor and graphic novelist.
+He is best known for his portrayal of Ensign Travis Mayweather on the UPN science fiction television series Star Trek: Enterprise.
 Montgomery played Andre Maddox on the ABC daytime soap opera General Hospital from 2015 to 2019.
 He is the grandson of guitarist Wes Montgomery.

 Early life

 Montgomery was born in Indianapolis, Indiana.
 He graduated from Ball State University with a degree in performance theater and drama.
 Montgomery did stand-up comedy briefly after graduation, before moving to California.

 Career

 Film and television

 Sometimes credited as "A.T.
 Montgomery", his first starring role was in the horror-comedy Leprechaun in the Hood (2000), for which he also contributed writing and vocals for several songs.
-He had a recurring role on the television series Popular before being cast in Star Trek: Enterprise in 2001.
+He had a recurring role on the television series Popular before being cast as Ensign Travis Mayweather in Star Trek: Enterprise in 2001.
 In 2004, he returned to stand-up comedy.

 Montgomery starred in the film I'm Through with White Girls in 2007.
 In January 2009, Montgomery appeared in an episode of the Fox series House.
-In 2013, he appeared briefly as a dud romantic-interest in the show Baby Daddy (season 2, ep.
-1), playing a handsome but boring drycleaner the show's (young) grandmother was interested in.
+In 2013, he appeared briefly as a dud romantic-interest in the show Baby Daddy, playing a handsome but boring drycleaner the show's (young) grandmother was interested in.
 In 2013 he also produced and starred in the independent film Chariot, about seven amnesiac strangers who awake on an airliner mid-flight.

 In 2015, Montgomery joined the cast of the ABC daytime soap General Hospital playing Dr. Andre Maddox.